What it owns

 How It's doing

-COPL's share price has rocketed since the junior oiler reached a settlement in principle with partner Essar in their dispute over OPL 226 , with the company now carried on an appraisal well.
+COPL's share price has rocketed since the junior oiler reached the settlement in principle with partner Essar in their dispute over OPL 226, with the company now carried on an appraisal well.

 The company has also refinanced itself through two placings to raise £1.2mln in addition to a US$2mln equity funding facility.